 “Even though you didn’t receive a telephone call by someone in that premises?”

 “Patrol cars don’t receive telephone calls.
 We were called over our two-way radio by Dispatch.
-We weren’t told the source of the call to Dispatch.”
+We weren’t told the source of the call that was made to Dispatch.”

 “Is that usual?
 That you’re not told of the source of a call to Dispatch?”